Pico della Mirandola

 - Anne ConwayLIGHTHOUSE

-Principles — one substance with infinite gradations; influenced Leibniz.
+Her Principles posits one substance with infinite gradations, and influenced Leibniz.

 Short exercises in the same tradition as Pico della Mirandola's thought.
 Each takes 5–25 minutes.